lchski/lucascherkewski.com/_newsletters/2018-03-25-29-environment.md

 The line that got me going came from Kurt Vonnegut: “I know of very few people who are dreaming of a world for their grandchildren.”
 (Vonnegut, *A Man Without a Country*, 71) That sentiment struck me, because I don’t even dream of a world for possible *children* of mine.
 (Sorry to mom and dad.)
 I don’t judge anyone who has kids, I just struggle to accept that as a future for me.

 Later, Vonnegut writes that “Our planet’s immune system is trying to get rid of people.”
-(Vonnegut, *A Man Without a Country*, 104) This is an idea that comes up a fair bit in climate change writing, at least the writing I encounter: we (humans) are not bigger than the planet, and ultimately it will sort itself out, whether we make it or not.
+(Vonnegut, *A Man Without a Country*, 104) This is an idea that comes up a fair bit in climate change writing, at least the writing I encounter: we (humans) are not bigger than the planet, and ultimately it will sort itself out, whether we survive it or not.

 ***

 Have you heard of the brown marmorated stinkbug?
 It’s a strikingly adaptable insect that destroys crops during the summer and migrates indoors for the colder months.
-[Kathryn Schulz profiles the insect.](https://www.newyorker.com/magazine/2018/03/12/when-tweenty-six-thousand-stinkbugs-invade-your-home) She pays particular attention to our relative weakness in the face of this insect: we can’t easily kill or control it, and it’s quite content to destroy our crops.
+[Kathryn Schulz profiles the insect.](https://www.newyorker.com/magazine/2018/03/12/when-twenty-six-thousand-stinkbugs-invade-your-home) She pays particular attention to our relative weakness in its face: we can’t easily kill or control it, and it’s quite content to destroy our crops.

 If you’re a bit squeamish—as I am—the first section will be rough, but persevere because what follows is absolutely worth reading.
 You’ll laugh-cry all the way through.
 (Also, Schulz writes so well.
 This article should be required reading for students learning how to write transition sentences—just look at those section enders!)